 Director of Educational Support and Scholarship

-Department of Pediatrics & Department of Preventive Medicine
+Associate Professor, Pediatrics and Dept. of Preventive Medicine

-Dr. Park received a B.A. from Johns Hopkins University and a Ph.D. from Yale University.
-Shecompleted postdoctoral research in molecular genetics and a clinical fellowship in laboratory genetics at Case Western Reserve University.
-She holds board certifications in Clinical Cytogenetics and Clinical Molecular Genetics.
+Dr. Park received a B.A. from Johns Hopkins University & a Ph.D. from Yale University.
+She completed postdoctoral research in molecular genetics and a clinical fellowship in laboratory genetics at Case Western Reserve University.
+She holds board certifications in Clinical Cytogenetic and Clinical Molecular Genetics.
 Dr. Park has been teaching medical genetics since joining the UTHSC faculty in 1991.